 Her first position was a 6-month contract commencing in May 1989 to work on the BCGEU’s arbitration backlog project.
 She was hired by the BCGEU as a staff representative in the Victoria Area office in October 1989 and was assigned responsibility for public service workers in Local 1201 (Administrative Component), Local 201 (Healthcare Component) and Component 401 (Corrections).
-As part of these responsibilities, Dawn handled grievances up to including arbitration hearings, hours of work umpire hearings, harassment complaints investigations and proceedings and labour board hearings and was responsible for master agreement component and other related sectoral bargaining.
+As part of these responsibilities, Dawn handled grievances up to and including arbitration hearings, hours of work umpire hearings, harassment complaints, investigations and proceedings, labour board hearings, and was responsible for master agreement component and other related sectoral bargaining.

 In 1992, Dawn was appointed to the BCGEU’s bargaining integrity project that participated in the Commission of Inquiry in the Public Service and Public Sector (Korbin Commission).
 She was then assigned to position of Coordinator, Special Projects and participating as the senior BCGEU representative on the restructuring of the Ministry of Health to create the health authorities and the labour adjustment strategy for the transfer of public service employees into the health authorities.